We all know that what you eat is important. But what about when you eat? Especially if you’re active?

-- If you’re trying to gain maximum muscle, then including a protein and carbohydrate drink or some BCAAs during training could provide a small advantage.
+- If you’re trying to gain maximum muscle, then including a protein and carbohydrate drink or some EAAs during training could provide a small advantage.

 - Finally, at the highest end of sport or competition, while it may not help, it certainly won’t hurt to sip on a sports drink during competition to ensure maximal hydration and energy supply.

 Exercise lasting more than two hours

 For training that is longer than two hours, sports drinks can be a huge help.
 Every hour you’ll want to consume:

 - 30-45 grams carbs

 This can come in the form of liquids, gels, or even some solid food.